 and the kids? and our generation..?
 We experience stress on a commercial level and in a rate that would not embarrass any automatic production line!
 For us every event, starting with a traffic jam, through a job interview, all the way to loaded dirty laundry basket is in our eyes the same as being face to face with a predator- One that justifies operating our primal survival instincts.
 And our poor body moving from one stress episode to another is the main casualty, because many important vital operations are not being done so others could perform for longer periods than they should.

 Looks like there’s nothing to do about it?

 Hardly.
 There’s a lot to do and it could be from a variety preventive treatments starting from changing our thinking habits, identifying our stressors and affective emotional behaviors, through a versatile exercise that focuses on physical relaxation (one that “forces” our body to relax) up to organizing a supportive environment and adapting less stressful habits, and in thus eliminating or lowering the amount of stressful incidents, such as: Diet, imagination, optimism, laughter, social gathering, good night sleep, meditation, music and many more magical cures like it.
-So if you feel like taking action and implementing everything now, you should read this post (“who says you can’t” post) and maybe even this one will grab your interest (mommy jim).

 And one last riddle….what do you think?

 Is it possible and recommended for you to lower your stress levels to 0?